frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/education/lms-masters.md

 1. **Grading Basis**: Once the max number of attempts are exhausted, the final score is taken based on the grading basis.
 The following are the available options:
     - Latest Highest Score: Highest Score from all attempts
     - Latest Attempt: Score from the last attempts
+1. **Is Time-Bound**: If checked, the quiz will have a time limit.
+1. **Duration** If the quiz is time-bound, this field can be used to set the time-limit.

 ![LMS Setting](/docs/assets/img/education/education-lms-10.png)